SovnSkyrim/QWEST/README.md

 ## Preparations

-Grab the .Wabbajack from the #links channel in my discord.
-If you dont have it here's a link: https://discord.gg/ZgjVrXp

 Download the release to a _working folder_.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.

 Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.